-The Terminal 2 Parking Plaza SWRTS opened in June 2018 and captures 100% of the storm water drainage from an 85th-percentile 24-hour storm event that falls on the 7.6-acre parking structure and routes the water to the Central Utility Plant for use in the cooling towers.
+The Terminal 2 Parking Plaza Harvest and Reuse Facility opened in June 2018 and captures 100% of the storm water drainage from an 85th-percentile of the 2-year storm event that falls on the7.6-acre parking structure and routes the water to the Central Utility Plant for use in the cooling towers.

-In early 2019, the Authority began construction on a storm water capture and reuse system that will capture approximately 80% of average annual storm water runoff from approximately 200 acres of the 661-acre Authority property.
-Built in 3 phases, the completed capture and reuse system will include an underground and aboveground storm water conveyance system, underground storage facilities, treatment facilities, pump station(s), a distribution system, and underground infiltration facilities.
+In early 2019, the Authority will begin construction on a storm water capture and reuse system that will capture approximately 80% of average annual storm water runoff from approximately 200 acres of the 661acre Authority property.
+Built in 3 phases, the capture and reuse system will include an underground and aboveground storm water conveyance system, underground storage facilities, treatment facilities, pump station(s), a distribution system, and underground infiltration facilities.
 At final build-out, the system will provide a total storage capacity of nine million gallons and allow for capture and reuse or infiltration of approximately 39 million gallons of storm water per year.
 The overall goals of the project are to 1) mitigate storm water discharges of zinc and copper into San Diego Bay; 2) develop on-site sources of water to meet on-site non-potable water demand; and (3) integrate flexibility to address long-term storm water liabilities and meet water stewardship goals of the Authority.